awsdocs/amazon-workmail-administration-guide/doc_source/domains_overview.md

 # Working with domains<a name="domains_overview"></a>

-You can add or remove email domains or make them the default\.
+You can configure Amazon WorkMail to use a custom domain\.
+You can also make a domain the default for your organization, and enable AutoDiscover for Microsoft Outlook\.

 **Topics**
 + [Adding a domain](add_domain.md)